Employee Resource Groups

 What groups are available, and how do I connect?

 The African American ERG, open to all faculty and staff, hosts networking and skill development events, with a specific emphasis on enhancing cultural competency and advancing diversity and inclusion.
-Contact Ramay Dansby, Liver Transplant Team.
+Contact Ramay Dansby, OHSU School of Dentistry.

 Asian Pacific Islander